 I built the compartments as self-standing modules which were then glued inside the coach.

-Prior to fitting the compartment modules, the window glazing had to be fitted.
-This is the second of my tow disappointments with these kits.
+Prior to fitting the compartment modules, the window glazing must be fitted.
+This is the second of my two disappointments with these kits.
 The perspex is moulded flat.
-It is not curved to the shape of the coach.
-Which means when they are fitted, there is a gap between the toplight frames and the perspex.
-I don't personally think this looks very good, particularly when one looks along the side of a coach.
+Reference to prototype photos show that the main window is flat as are the toplights, but they are angled to each other along the bottom of the toplights.
+Essentially, the toplights 'lean back'.
+When the windows are fitted to the model, there is a gap between the toplight frames and the perspex.
+Personally, I think this looks awful, especially when one looks along the side of a coach.
+It is inconsisted with an otherwise excellent kit.

-In addition, the perspex is supplied in a packet with no protection between each panel, meaning the in transit, they rub together and become scratched.
-Some light weathering managed to hide some this.
+In addition, the perspex is supplied in a packet with no protection between each panel, meaning that in transit, they rub together and become scratched.
+Some light weathering managed to hide some of this.

 The Finished Model